WebOfTrust/WOT-terms/docs/how-we-did/cheat-sheet-writing-page.md

-# Cheat sheet: writing a page inside `/doc`
+# Cheat sheet: writing a page inside `/docs`

-A few simple rules about headings, internal linking, images and more.
+What is this: A few rules about headings, internal linking, images and more that we kept in mind.
+It's *how we did* it.

+For who: Anyone documenting in the KERI Suite and WOT-terms repo specifically.

-Everything that is important to do the right way but you keep forgetting how to do it.
+What problem does it solve: Everything that is important to do the right way, but you keep forgetting how to do it.
+Here's the cheat sheet to remind you and assist you.

+What's the result: The KERI Suite uses Docusaurus to generate enhanced technical documentation.
+Complying with the rules in this cheat sheet means optimal readability, less broken links, well-styled images, etc.

 <div class="alert alert-info" role="alert">